mabthew/telemetry_generator/README.md

 ### Logger

 I implemented the logger as a singleton because I wanted only one instance of it to be in charge of manipulating the log file.
 I realize the singleton is a controversial pattern to many, but in the case of a logger, it seemed like a suitable implementation.
+The logger is initialized on startup and this instance is the one used by all the handlers through the entire program execution.

 ### Testing

 I used python's unittest package to test my program's functionality.
 I structured my code to only execute logs when the handlers returned true.
 Because of this, I was able to test the log functionality separately from the handlers.
+The tests can be run using `python -m unittest -b -v`.

 ## Notes

 ### Network calls

-The instructions used the wording "establish a network connection and transmit data", so based on the word establish I implemented a TCP socket to transmit the data.
+The instructions used the wording "establish a network connection and transmit data", so based on the word establish I implemented a TCP socket to transmit strings.

 ### Supported OS